IBM/dbb-zappbuild/docs/FilePropertyManagement.md

   2. *Language Definition mapping* - Allows you to override  build parameters for a group of mapped application artifacts
   3. *Individual file properties* - Allows you to override build parameters for individual files

-From highest to lowest, the order of precedence of adding the file property is:
+From highest to lowest, the order of precedence of evaluating the file property is:

   1. Individual file property
   2. Language Definition property